Central Coast (California)

 The Central Coast is an area of California, roughly spanning the coastal region between Point Mugu and Monterey Bay.
-It lies northwest of Los Angeles and south of the San Francisco Bay Area, and includes the rugged, undeveloped stretch of coastline known as Big Sur.
+It lies northwest of Los Angeles and south of the San Francisco Bay Area, and includes the rugged, rural, and sparsely populated stretch of coastline known as Big Sur.

 From south to north, there are six counties that make up the Central Coast: Ventura, Santa Barbara, San Luis Obispo, Monterey, San Benito, and Santa Cruz.

 The Central Coast is the location of the Central Coast American Viticultural Area.

 Geographically, the actual midpoint of the California coast lies north of Santa Cruz, near Año Nuevo State Park in San Mateo County.
 Neither the popular use of the term Central Coast nor that of the California North Coast include the San Francisco Peninsula counties of San Mateo and San Francisco.

 History

-The Central Coast area was originally inhabited by Chumash and other Native American people since at least 10,000 BC.
+The Central Coast area was inhabited by Chumash, Ohlone, Esselen, Salinan, and other Native American people since at least 10,000 BC.
 Many of these communities were coastal, where the people utilized marine resources and dwelt near freshwater inflows to the Pacific Ocean.
 For example, there were significant communities near the mouth of Morro Creek and Los Osos Creek.

-Juan Rodríguez Cabrillo visited the Central Coast, landing in Santa Barbara County in 1542, having sailed from the south.
+Juan Rodríguez Cabrillo sailed north along the coast and landed in Santa Barbara County in 1542.

+After the Spanish established the California missions in 1770, they baptized and forced the indigenous population to labor at the missions.
+While living at the missions, the aboriginal population was exposed to diseases unknown to them, like smallpox and measles, for which they had no immunity, devastating the indigenous population and their culture.
+Many of the remaining indigenous peoples assimilated with Spanish and Mexican ranchers in the nineteenth century.